 Welcome to My Musings

-Here I will post the rantings and the ramblings of a wild woman.
-This is my first public attempt at vulnerability and openness, so please bare with me as I work through numerous technical and personal hurdles.
+Here I will post the rantings and the ravings of a wild woman.
+This is my first attempt at public vulnerability, so please bare with me as I work through various technical and personal hurdles.
 In the meantime, I hope you enjoy reading.
 Comments and questions are always welcome, just post below the article or message me here.

 On July 28, 2019, I was assaulted as I held in my arms an image of my dead child.
 No matter how many times they cut out my tongue, Kali’s voice will be heard.
 The community deserves to be fully informed about the recklessness and negligence of out-of-hospital providers.

 Midwife Eileen Stewart has finally been recognized for her involvement in the deaths of multiple full-term babies.
 After a painstakingly slow investigation process, Stewart was charged with MULTIPLE counts of negligence, contributing to MULTIPLE catastrophic injuries and deaths of otherwise healthy, full-term babies.

 Our babies deserved better than the lies their mothers were sold… In the name of informed consent, we will continue to expose the sordid underbelly of American midwifery so that mothers are able to protect their families and make fully informed decisions about their care.